vikasverma1077/GraphMix/README.md

 `python run_pubmed.py`

-This code is based on the github repo : https://github.com/DeepGraphLearning/GMNN
+This codebase is based on the github repo : https://github.com/DeepGraphLearning/GMNN

+To all the people using this codebase: let us know in the "issues" if you are having some difficulity in reproducing the results.